 The National Archive of the Tower of the Tomb (Arquivo Nacional da Torre do Tombo), the Portuguese national archive, is located in Lisbon and was established in 1378.

 EHRI Research (Summary)

 EHRI has established that the National Archive of the Tower of the Tomb is likely to hold sources relevant to Holocaust research on Portugal.
-Furthermore, the Diplomatic Historical Archives of the Ministry of Foreign Affairs which maintain the Ministry’s records as well as private diplomatic archives are certain to possess collections of similar importance.
-Other relevant archival institutions are the Historical Archives of the Red Cross in Portugal and the archive of the Jewish community of Lisbon.
-Outside of Portugal, EHRI has detected a considerable number of Holocaust-relevant collections on Portugal at the United States Holocaust Memorial Museum, at Yad Vashem, at NIOD and at the German Bundesarchiv in Berlin-Lichterfelde.
+Furthermore, the Diplomatic Historical Archives of the Ministry of Foreign Affairs which conserve the Ministry’s records as well as private diplomatic archives are certain to possess collections of similar importance.
+Other relevant archival institutions are the Historical Archives of the Red Cross in Portugal, the archives of the Jewish Community of Lisbon, and the Jewish Community of the City of Porto.
+Outside of Portugal, EHRI has detected a considerable number of Holocaust-relevant collections related to Portugal at the United States Holocaust Memorial Museum, Yad Vashem, NIOD and the German Bundesarchiv in Berlin-Lichterfelde.